Goldheart-phoenix/bookbot/README.md

 ## Setup
 This bot is designed to run in Linux.

 Once you've downloaded the files, you need books for the bot to read.
-The required additions to your directory will be.
+The required additions to your directory will be:

 - A books/ directory, go ahead and create one!
 - .txt files with book text in them.
 The book used when creating this bot was Mary Shelley's Frankenstein, which you can access [here.](https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt) Simply copy all of the text and paste it into a file called "frankenstein.txt."